Davao Occidental Tigers

-The Davao Occidental Tigers (also known as Davao Occidental Tigers – Cocolife due to sponsorship reasons) are a Filipino professional basketball team based in the Davao metropolitan area and representing the province of Davao Occidental.
-The team competes in the Maharlika Pilipinas Basketball League as a member of the league's South Division.
-The team hasn't played any home games in Davao Occidental, but has played at a variety of venues across Metro Davao.
+The Davao Occidental Tigers (also known as Davao Occidental Tigers – Cocolife due to sponsorship reasons) were a Filipino professional basketball team based in the Davao metropolitan area and representing the province of Davao Occidental.
+The team last competed in the Maharlika Pilipinas Basketball League.
+The team didn't play any home games in Davao Occidental, but has played at a variety of venues across Metro Davao.

 The franchise was founded as an expansion team in the Maharlika Pilipinas Basketball League (MPBL) for its 2018–19 season.
 Following their title in the 2021 MPBL finals, they moved to the Pilipinas Super League (PSL) and became one of its founding members, before returning to the MPBL in 2024.

 The Tigers are one of four teams based in Mindanao and the only one from the Davao Region.
 They are also one of the more successful teams in Philippine regional basketball, with four finals appearances across both the MPBL and PSL.
 Of those four appearances, the Tigers won the 2021 MPBL finals and the 2022 Pilipinas Super League finals.

 The Tigers are one of five teams based in Mindanao and the lone team based in Davao Region.